 - Jealousy that your child starts to prefer the au pair over you

 - Father often gets crowded out, which creates dad guilt, loneliness, and sadness

 What if you move forward with hiring an au pair and it doesn't work out?
 The good news is that even though you sign a contract for 1 year (or potentially less if the au pair is already in the US and looking to re-match), you always have the option to break the match.

 It might be awkward, but if it's not working out, you absolutely have the right to break the match.
 The au pair agency will coordinate her departure and (partially) refund their fees if applicable.

 Oh, and one funny con might be occasionally scaring each other in the house by accident.
 When you aren't used to someone new living in your house, you might also not be used to their movements.
 Maybe buying a big, expensive house would have been the right decision after all!

-What Costs Are Involved When Hiring An Au Pair?
+Costs Of Hiring An Au Pair

 Hiring an au pair is expensive upfront because you have to pay the agency for their time as well as the airfare for your au pair.
 Upfront fees also vary by agency.
 Here's a sample of what you may have to pay.